Setting expectations for academic integrity

 Cultural differences exist in terms of how we should treat and respect experts.
 American culture tends to value individualism and individual property.
 This informs how we perceive academic integrity, but this attitude is not necessarily universal: Some international students in our courses may have approached and learned about academic integrity differently in their previous studies.

 Students’ diverse experiences may inform and affect how they view and practice quoting and using sources (Song-Turner, 2008).
-International students may need more support and guidance as they learn not only how to write in a second or foreign language, but also how to practice academic integrity in it.
-The University of Missouri library has provided for students a tutorial on how to avoid plagiarism.
+International students might need more support and guidance as they learn not only how to write in a second or foreign language, but also how to practice academic integrity in it.
+Mizzou Libraries has provided a tutorial for students on how to avoid plagiarism.

 One of the primary concerns involving academic integrity nowadays is the use of generative AI by students.
 Just as it is not necessarily true that students cheat more in online classes, it is also perhaps not necessarily true that generative AI will cause an increase in academic dishonesty.
 Victor Lee, a professor of education at Stanford University, notes that, “This idea that students who’ve never cheated before are going to suddenly run amok and have AI write all of their papers appears unfounded” (Spector, 2023).

 Still, please note that as per the Standard of Conduct, students are forbidden from using generative AI unless allowed to do so by the instructor.
-See Missouri Online’s AI & Student Code Of Conduct Syllabus Information for a discussion of updates to the Standard of Conduct that involve generative AI.
+See UM Academic Technology’s AI syllabus information page for a discussion of updates to the Standard of Conduct that involve generative AI.

-You could develop your own policy on generative AI, incorporate it into your syllabus, and reiterate it throughout the semester.
-If you plan to allow students to use generative AI to any extent, please on when, where, and how students can use this technology and what your expectations are in terms of documenting their use.
+You could develop your own policy on generative AI, incorporate it into your syllabus and reiterate it throughout the semester.
+If you plan to allow students to use generative AI to any extent, please discuss your expectations on when, where and how students can use this technology and what your expectations are in terms of documenting their use.

 The value of being proactive